tl,dr: Get a new free mail account now. Tutanota comes with built-in encryption so no one can abuse your data.

 When you look online, you will find more and more people saying that they do not want to use free webmail services anymore because of the way they abuse their data and violate their privacy.

 "It started to get annoying when there were no decent usernames available in Gmail.
 Despite that, I opened an account because everyone was using Gmail.
 But I didn't give Gmail my phone number as I believe Google should not have such personal information about me.
-I often access my emails from a public computer, so after a while Google required I put in my phone number to access it.
+I often access my webmail account from a public computer, so after a while Google required I put in my phone number to access it.
 Whatever I tried, there was no way getting back into my Gmail account as I never entered my phone number in the first place."

 "So then I decided to open a Microsoft Outlook email account.
 But the first thing I saw were these disgusting banner ads.
 So I left.
 Tutanota is quite the opposite: I get my name as a username, no banner ads, and an absolutely beautiful and functional user interface, plus I can get the Tutanota app from F-Droid.
 Tutanota is clean, simple, and yet secure and sophisticated."